williamwutq/game_HappyHex/README.md

 #### Game Ending
 - When a piece is placed, queue updated, and elimination checked such that no more piece can be placed, the game ends.
 - The score and turns of the game will be recorded.
-- The game will be logged in a `.hpyhex.json` file and/or binary `.hpyhex` file inside the folder `data`.
+- The game will be logged in a colored binary `.hpyhex` file inside the folder `data`.
 - The terminated game will be connected with the user information.
 #### Game Quitting
 - The player may quit the game by clicking on the quit button inside the game at any time.
 - The score and turns of the game will be recorded.
-- The game will be logged in a `.hpyhex.json` file and/or binary `.hpyhex` file  inside the folder `data`.
+- The game will be logged in a colored binary `.hpyhex` file  inside the folder `data`.
 - The unfinished game will be connected with the user information.
 - If the player logs in again with the identical information and game setting, and the game log exists in the correct location, the unfinished game could be revived with the unfinished board and game queue.
 The color of the board and queue of the unfinished game will be the exact same according